Page 1: Biography

 After beginning his schooling in Hastings, Duncan was sent to his father’s homeland, Scotland, to attend Larchfield School, before completing his education at Christ’s College in Christchurch.
 He started work as a farm cadet and from 1936 managed a farm at Punakitere, Northland.
 On 10 January 1939, in Havelock North, MacIntyre married Diana Grace Hunter, the daughter of a Hawke’s Bay farming family.
 They had three daughters and two sons together.

-On the outbreak of the Second World War MacIntyre enlisted in the 15th North Auckland Regiment, and later served in North Africa and Italy with the New Zealand Divisional Cavalry.
+In June 1939 MacIntyre enlisted in the 15th North Auckland Regiment, Territorial Force.
+After completing officer training in Australia, he joined the New Zealand Divisional Cavalry in North Africa in early 1943 and then served throughout the Italian campaign.
 By December 1944, having risen to the rank of major, he was commander of the Cavalry’s C Squadron (D Squadron would soon be led by a future parliamentary colleague and prime minister, Jack Marshall).
 In April 1945 the ‘Div Cav’ helped spearhead the New Zealand Division’s final offensive in Italy, sweeping northwards in the face of crumbling but occasionally sharp German resistance.
 MacIntyre was made a DSO for personally leading a ‘vigorous counter-attack’ across the Gaiana River on the night of 17/18 April; the next day he clambered onto a knocked-out Sherman tank to fire its machine gun on enemy positions.1

 On 7 August 1945 MacIntyre, now a lieutenant colonel, assumed command of the Divisional Cavalry, which was still based in Italy.
 When Jayforce, New Zealand’s contribution to the British Commonwealth Occupation Force in Japan, was formed he volunteered to lead its Cavalry component, which was reinforced by 270 troops from the 28th Māori Battalion.
 He arrived in Japan with the Italy draft of Jayforce in March 1946, but in late April was hospitalised with appendicitis; after returning to duty he relinquished his command on 28 June.